Coin Flip - Flip a Coin Online

 - You want a more playful visual decision tool.

-- You may need modes like yes, no, and maybe.
+- You may want modes like yes, no, and maybe.

 If you want a more animated and flexible decision maker, try our Yes No Wheel.
-If you need more than two options, use our Picker Wheel.
+If you want to compare two concrete options by name, use the Either Or Picker.
+If you need more than two options, switch to the Decision Wheel.
+If you are still deciding between a literal toss and a spinner-style answer, read Coin Flip vs Yes No Wheel.

 Frequently Asked Questions